Administrative Policies and Procedures Manual - Policy 7210: Petty Cash Fund

 6. Replenishing the Petty Cash Fund

 Fund Custodians should replenish the Petty Cash Fund monthly or when total accumulated receipts exceed $200, whichever occurs first.
-If Petty Cash usage typically does not exceed $50 monthly, the department should consider closing the fund and making these purchases via another method (P-Card or reimbursement via DPEZ process).To replenish the Petty Cash Fund, the Fund Custodian prepares a Petty Cash Reimbursement form, in accordance with Financial Services’ procedures and attach the requested documentation.
+If Petty Cash usage typically does not exceed $50 monthly, the department should consider closing the fund and making these purchases via another method (PCard or reimbursement via Chrome River).To replenish the Petty Cash Fund, the Fund Custodian prepares a Petty Cash Reimbursement form, in accordance with Financial Services’ procedures, and attaches the requested documentation.

 7. Related Links